Home / Housing Resources / Affordable Housing

 The intent of the Affordable Housing Program is to ensure the availability of affordable housing for all social and economic segments of the community.
 There are eligibility requirements and income limits set forth by the City, and they vary according to family size and other factors.
 The City does not own or manage rental properties.
 Visit their website for a list of owners/managers of affordable rental housing.

-For more information on the Affordable Housing Program, visit the City of Santa Barbara's website here.
+For more information on the Affordable Housing Program, visit the City of Santa Barbara's website.

 Workforce Housing Program